difbit/difbit.io/README.md

 2. Copy the [redirect script][indexhtmlscript] in the `index.html` file and add it to your `index.html` file - Note that the redirect script must be placed _before_ your single page app script in your `index.html` file.
    &nbsp;

 **Detailed instructions** - using this repo as a boilerplate for a React single page app hosted with GitHub Pages.
-Note that this boilerplate is written in TypeScript but is setup to accept JavaScript files as well.
-It was previously written in JS and if you prefer a JS only boilerplate you can use [version 6][spa-github-pages-v6].

 1. Clone this repo (`$ git clone https://github.com/rafgraph/spa-github-pages.git`)
 2. Delete the `.git` directory (`cd` into the `spa-github-pages` directory and run `$ rm -rf .git`)